ArohiVikhore/ArohiVikhore/README.md

 - 👋 Hi, I’m @ArohiVikhore
 - 👀 I’m interested in learning and exploring new things
-- 🌱 I’m currently learning DevOps Engineering
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on make a repository on GitHub
 - 📫 How to reach me arohivikhore99@gmail.com